Ajad2024/Group8/README.md

 ### Result- Number of Total Door Types 33

 ## Our Script find out the number of Doors and Doors Type Which  were named as IfcDoor and IfcDoorType only.

+## Our Script find out the number of Doors and Doors Type Which  were named as IfcDoor and IfcDoorType only.